jmgarcia83/Singularity-tutorial/BUILD_RUN.md

 $ sudo singularity build --sandbox lolcow Singularity
 ```

-The `--sandbox` option in the command above tells Singularity that we want to build a special type of container for development purposes.
+The `--sandbox` option in the command above tells Singularity that we want to build a special type of image (File system) for development purposes.

 Singularity can build containers in several different file formats.
-The default is to build a [squashfs](https://en.wikipedia.org/wiki/SquashFS) image.
-The squashfs format is compressed and immutable making it a good choice for reproducible, production-grade containers.
+The default is to build a [SIF](https://github.com/sylabs/sif) image.
+SIF is an open source implementation of the Singularity Container Image Format that makes it easy to create complete and encapsulated container enviroments stored in a single file.

-But if you want to shell into a container and tinker with it (like we will do here), you should build a sandbox (which is really just a directory).
+But if you want to shell into a container and tinker with it (like we will do here), you should build a sandbox (which is really just a file system under a foler directory).
 This is great when you are still developing your container and don't yet know what should be included in the recipe file.

 When your build finishes, you will have a basic Ubuntu container saved in a local directory called `lolcow`.